Corrram/copul/README.md

 * tawn

 Let `copula` be any instance of those classes, e.g. `copula = copul.extreme_value.Galambos()`.
-Then, the Pickand function is available via e.g. `copula.pickand`.
+Then, the Pickands function is available via e.g. `copula.pickands`.

 ### Other
 * Farlie-Gumbel-Morgenstern